it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/software_updates.rst

 |bp_title|
 ----------------------------------------------

-:term:`Patching` is the process of applying available software updates to an operating system, application, browser, mobile app, plugin or other type of software.
+:term:`Patching <patching>` is the process of applying available software updates to an operating system, application, browser, mobile app, plugin or other type of software.
 While patches may bring new and useful functionality, patches are also security updates that address known vulnerabilities that could allow cyber threat actors unauthorized access to information systems or networks.

 Unpatched vulnerabilities remain one of the primary infection vectors observed by the :term:`EI-ISAC` and our partners.
 Once patches are publicly announced, information on the associated vulnerabilities they remediate is generally available to anyone, including cyber threat actors.
 This significantly increases the likelihood that the threat actors will attempt to exploit unpatched systems using information deduced from the patch release.